-Following updated Government Public Health measures, businesses must ensure that they implement the required measures subject to the current Public Health advice, in relation to maximum capacity at a table.
+Following updated Government Public Health measures, businesses must ensure that they implement the required measures, subject to the level of their specific region, in relation to maximum capacity at a table.
 These measures are applicable to pre-bookings and walk-in customers.

-Businesses must ensure that they implement the required measures subject to the current Public Health advice, in relation to formal or informal events within their premises.
+Businesses must ensure that they implement the required measures, subject to the level of their specific region, in relation to formal or informal events within their premises.